Adapt to Google's 2026 Review Rules Now

 Review gating: Sending a happy/angry survey first and only asking the happy customers to review you on Google.
 Google now explicitly prohibits pre‑screening customers by sentiment before sending a review link or discouraging unhappy customers from posting.

-On‑site review stations: Tablets in the office or asking techs to hand customers their phone and “leave a quick review before I go” are both high‑risk.
+On‑site review stations: Tablets in the office or asking staff to hand customers their phone and “leave a quick review before I go” are both high‑risk.
 On‑premises review setups and shared‑device asks are now explicitly against policy.

-How the Crackdown Is Hitting Local Service Businesses (Especially HVAC)
+How the Crackdown Is Hitting Local Service Businesses

 Profiles that leaned heavily on incentivized or gated reviews can see reviews disappear quickly, and a rating can slide in a matter of days.